PreconditionsChecker.java

 ASTNode parent = loop.getParent();

-if (parent instanceof Block) {
+if (parent instanceof Block block) {

 List<Statement> statements = block.statements();